nickarino/utilities/StockTrading/stock_trading_notes.md

 - If you have the same conditions for a similar event then can you get 80% chance for the same result?
 - What are the three reasons stock prices move 1.
 Longs are selling, 2.
 Longs are buying, or 3.
 Shorts entering or covering
+- Stop Losses: Thorp discusses the use of stop-loss orders to limit losses and protect capital in case a trade moves against expectations.
+He suggests setting predetermined exit points based on predefined criteria to avoid emotional decision-making during market fluctuations.

 # Important Definitions